sydneycasey/sydneycasey.github.io/index.md

 ## Okay, that's all great.
 But why should we hire you?

-Forbes has a wonderful article explaining the importance of creativity in programming ([Link](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127)) that explains how my skills can benefit you better than I can - or at least than I can in few enough words to not clutter this page!
+Forbes has a wonderful article explaining the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127) that explains how my skills can benefit you better than I can - or at least than I can in few enough words to not clutter this page!
 Beyond that, **here are my technical skills and interests:**
 - React
 - HTML/CSS
 - Bootstrap